A Pillow of Winds: Music and lyrics

-This soft acoustic love song may be quite uncharacteristic of the band's previous and future material.
-Guitarist David Gilmour composed the chord sequence using an open E tuning (EBEG#BE), played in a series of arpeggios, composed the melody and maybe part of the lyrics (along with Roger Waters).
+This soft acoustic love song may be quite uncharacteristic of Pink Floyd's previous and future material.
+Guitarist David Gilmour composed the chord sequence using an open E tuning (EBEG#BE) played in a series of arpeggios, the melody, and maybe part of the lyrics (along with Roger Waters).
 This song also features slide guitar work by Gilmour, as well as a fretless bass played by Waters.
 The song begins and ends in the key of E major, with a darker middle section (following the lyric "and the candle dies") in the parallel minor, E minor.
 Both the E major and E minor chords feature the ninth, making this song one of many Pink Floyd songs to feature a prominent E minor added ninth chord, "Em(add9)".
 Throughout most of the song, the bass line remains on E as a pedal point, creating a drone.
-A chord named "G#m/E" is more accurately called an E major seventh chord, "Emaj7", and a "Bm/E" is just as equally named an "E7sus2".
 In the instrumental interlude, however, the chords change completely to A minor and B minor chords, leaving the E bass drone for a time before returning to E major.

 According to Nick Mason, the song's title originates from a possible hand in the game of mahjong, with which the band had become enamoured while touring.

 Reception

 In a review for the Meddle album, Jean-Charles Costa of Rolling Stone described "A Pillow of Winds", along with "San Tropez", as an "ozone ballad".
 He further described the two as "pleasant little acoustic numbers hovering over a bizarre back-drop of weird sounds".
 Classic Rock Review described "A Pillow of Winds" as "a soft acoustic love song" that's reminiscent of previous albums Ummagumma and Atom Heart Mother.
-They went on further, saying: "this second song could not be in more contrast to the first one".
+They went on further, saying: "this second song could not be in more contrast to the first one ['One of These Days']".